CapSap/paddy-pronto-magento/README.md

 A big challenge were the intermittant failings, and pupateer's waitForNetworkIdle() and waitForNavigation() were not enough to ensure that the DOM was fully loaded.

 I also had a little trouble trying to run an async function, passing each element in an array.
 AND this function must run synchronously ie in series. (fun bug discovered here).
-I think I'd like to refactor and use a .reduce but I had some trouble with typesript.
+I think I'd like to refactor and use an Array.reduce but I had some trouble with typescript.
 I'm still having trouble with typescript, and I don't like that I'm avoiding using reduce.

 ### Imagined workflow